-A new company owned by Dr. Venter, known as Human Longevity to focus on human DNA sequencing has been open, with the potential to map 40,000 genomes each year
+A new company owned by Dr. Venter, known as Human Longevity, to focus on human DNA sequencing has been established, with the potential to map 40,000 genomes each year.

 This might sound like a heavy task, but it’s par for the course with Venter, who gained fame for his work on the first sequencing of the human genome.
 Human Longevity is starting with $70 million of venture funding, mostly from wealthy individuals.